skinny85/specnaz/docs/reference-manual.md

 it's important to know that the order in which they will be chained is unspecified - it won't necessarily be the same order that they were declared in in source code.
-If you need to control that ordering, you should use the [RuleChain](https://junit.org/junit4/javadoc/4.12/org/junit/rules/RuleChain.html) class that ships with JUnit.
+If you need to control that ordering, you should use the [RuleChain](https://junit.org/junit4/javadoc/4.12/org/junit/rules/RuleChain.html) class that ships with JUnit 4.

 #### Instance JUnit Rules

-Instance Rules work a little bit differently than in 'vanilla' JUnit.
+Instance Rules work a little bit differently than in 'vanilla' JUnit 4.
 Instead of annotating fields with [@Rule](http://junit.org/junit4/javadoc/4.12/org/junit/Rule.html), you use the class `org.specnaz.junit.rules.Rule`.